 We have established major preparation articulation agreements with many California community colleges.
 Visit the ASSIST website to find out how your coursework might transfer to UC San Diego.

-Applicants to these departments must complete minimum coursework to be admitted into the major: Biology, Chemistry & Biochemistry, Cognitive Science, Economics, Engineering, Mathematics, Physics and Psychology.
+Applicants to these departments must complete minimum coursework to be admitted into the major: Biology, Chemistry & Biochemistry, Data Science, Economics, Engineering, Marine Biology (Scripps Institution of Oceanography), Mathematics, and Physics.
 You will be screened for the number of courses completed, the grades earned in those courses and your cumulative GPA.
 View the major preparation courses required.

 See the UC San Diego General Catalog for major details.